konstoikonomou/design-value-of-moment-of-a-doubly-reinforced-beam/README.md

 as well as the final depth of neutral axis in mm.

 Input:
-beam geometry characteristics in mm quantity of steel bars (in tension and in compression) diameter of steel bars (in tension and in compression)
+beam geometry characteristics in mm, quantity of steel bars (in tension and in compression), diameter of steel bars (in tension and in compression)

 Output:
-design value of moment in kNm
-final depth of neutral axis in mm
+design value of moment in kNm, final depth of neutral axis in mm